samplchallenges/SAMPL7/host_guest/cyclodextrin_derivatives/README.md

 ## Challenge overview

-The challenge consists of predicting binding free energies of two guests to the series of modified cyclodextrin hosts shown below.
+The challenge consists of predicting binding free energies (and, optionally, enthalpies of binding) of two guests to the series of modified cyclodextrin hosts shown below.

 ![](images/sampl_host_structures_coded.jpg)